grafov/kiwi/README.md

     go get github.com/grafov/kiwi

-The library builds tested with go versions 1.4, 1.5, 1.6, 1.7 and with the current development version.
+The library builds has been tested with go 1.8.

 ## Usage examples